jlapeyre/julia_project/README.md

 * `JULIA_PROJECT_LOG_PATH` may be set to the path to the log file.

-* `JULIA_PROJECT_DEPOT` -- If set, then a private Julia depot will be created in a directory `depot` under the `mymodule` installation directory.
+* `JULIA_PROJECT_DEPOT` -- If set to `y`, then a private Julia depot will be created in a directory `depot` under the `mymodule` installation directory.
 The depot contains all downloaded registries, packages, precompiled packages, and many other data related to your julia installation.
+Set to `n` to use the standard depot.
+If it is unset, you may be prompted for your choice.

 #### Location of julia executable